teachingaway/teachingaway.github.io/_posts/2014-09-24-jekyll-blog-like-a-hacker.md

 ### Jekyll Can Live in Github

 Github can serve a Jekyll website from a Github repository.
 This takes care of version control, and also leverages Github’s wonderful CDN.
 Github Pages can be set up in [5 quick steps](https://pages.github.com/).
 If you already use Github, its more like 2 steps.
-If you’re new to GitHub, building a Github page is a great introduction.

 ### CSS Styles with LESS

-[LESS](http://lesscss.org/) is a CSS "preprocessor."
-I don't know what that means.
-All I know is that learning LESS feels like escaping from the front-end stone age.
-Writing plain CSS is [repetitive](http://en.wikipedia.org/wiki/Don't_repeat_yourself), and LESS is concise.
+[LESS](http://lesscss.org/) is a "CSS preprocessor."
+I don't know what a CSS preprocessor is, but learning LESS feels like escaping from the front-end stone age.
+Writing plain CSS is [repetitive](http://en.wikipedia.org/wiki/Don't_repeat_yourself), while LESS is concise.
 LESS is easier to write than CSS, and far easier to edit.
 The LESS learning curve is gentle, and the payoff is huge.
 I'm not going back.

 ## Technology that Reflects our Values as a Law Firm